 Contrary to media reports making the rounds that a certain Pst.
-Ernest Mbanefo owns MMM Nigeria, the suspicious investment scheme does not belong to the South African based Mbanefo, Concise News gathers.
+Ernest Mbanefo owns MMM Nigeria, the suspicious investment scheme does not belong to the South-Africa-based Mbanefo, Concise News gathers.

 Mbanefo, in a telephone interview monitored in Lagos, Nigeria, told Concise News that he does not own MMM Nigeria.